 Overall, the A40's audio quality is about par for the course in its price range.
 While that's commendable, it'd be nice for Astro to really push the limits of quality.

 The connection is the typical dual 3.5 mm analog type, one for the headphones and one for the microphone.
 The cable for this PC gaming headset is about 6 feet long, which is plenty if you keep your tower close by, but a couple extra feet would have been nice.
-The optical cable is longer, at about 9 feet.

 The Astro A40, with the 3.5 mm dual-jack PC connector, is cross-compatible with any audio device that uses the same connection.
 You'll also get a splitter cable.
 The MixAmp comes with an optical cable, micro-USB cable for power and a daisy-chain cable.
-Overall, the included cables give you many connection options.
+The included cables give you many connection options.

 There is a volume and mute control built into the cable itself.
 This is a common and extremely convenient feature.
 Without it, you are forced to minimize your game and use the system volume controls.
 This is not a big deal if you aren't in the middle of actually playing, but it can be quite irritating otherwise.